skywalkerSam/starboy-blogs/_data/posts/Trying-The-Essence-of-Being-Human.md

 Do not try
 to suppress them,
-for they are
+For they are your guide.
-Your guide.

 &nbsp;

+Change —
-Change is the only
+is the only way forward.
-way forward.

 &nbsp;